 Offshore injuries to Crane Operators

-Common Causes of Crane Injuries & What to Do
+Common Causes of Offshore Crane Accidents & What to Do

 As an offshore crane operator, your injury is usually caused in one of two ways.
 First,the crane itself may malfunction causing a very serious injury.
 Fortunately, this is unusual.
 We have handled cases involving crane collapses when welds failed which were devastating.
 If your injury involved the crane itself malfunctioning or worse yet, collapsing, you will want to get all the maintenance records and the original design and testing records.
 You will typically have a claim against your employer as well as third parties who built and/or should have properly maintained the crane.
 All cranes go through regular inspections and these are almost always done by a specialized third party company that your company brings out to the crane.